ABCD-STUDY/nda-abcd-collection-3165/docs/derivatives.md

 ### Executive Summary labeled as fMRI `scan_type` in records

 For all NDA records within this first release the `scan_type` variable was set to fMRI for the executive summary visual reports.

-### motion.tsv files are no longer supported

-The file desc-includingFD_motion.tsv was produced post-processing as an interface for loading frame-by-frame motion numbers (e.g. X,Y,Z, roll, pitch, and yaw) as tab separated values.
-It is no longer going to be supported since this is not part of the standard processing stream.
-For future reference, it is found in the "func" derivatives folder, as described above.